There will be word searches, crossword puzzles, spot the difference activities and more.

 Castlemaine’s history moved from the Goldrush to major manufacturing with several 1875 factories still standing such as Thompsons Foundry and The Old Castlemaine Woollen Mill.
 Today a culture led economic regeneration is in progress.
 Craftspeople and artisans embrace and preserve our built history by repurposing and redefining heritage spaces and contribute their skills to the town with vision and integrity.
 They can be seen at work at The Mill, The Old Goods Shed, The Old Castlemaine Gaol and cottages and heritage buildings throughout the town.

 Castlemaine’s fresh produce

 Foodies and wine and beer lovers won’t be disappointed.
-A number of talented chefs have made the move to the area including those at 2 hatted resturants, so book a table and try some of the region’s finest food coupled with exceptional local wines.
-Try the local brew at the Castlemaine Brewing Company’s Taproom or buy your freshly roasted coffee at Coffee Basics own roastery.
-Stock up on olive oil, cheeses, preserves and fresh regional produce at the Castlemaine Farmer’s market and don’t forget The Mill also boasts Icecream Social for handmade ice-cream and the Boomtown Wines co-op.
+A number of talented chefs have made the move to the area, so book a table and try some of the region’s finest food coupled with exceptional local wines.
+Try the local brew at the Shedshaker Brewing Company’s Taproom, local wines at the Boomtown Winemakers cellar door and buy your freshly roasted coffee at Coffee Basics own roastery, based at the foot of the historic chimney at The Mill.
+The Mill is also home to Oakwood Smallgoods Co., Sprout Bakery and Harvest Fruit and Veg.
+Stock up on olive oil, cheeses, preserves and fresh regional produce at the Castlemaine Farmer’s market.

 Antiques and collectables

 Collectors, beware.
-Allow plenty of time to browse the Restorers Barn in Mostyn street, then take a stroll to discover the little shops around each corner such as the Corner Store Merchants and Tonks second hand.
-Then head for the fascinating wall-to-wall vintage and collectables at the Castlemaine Vintage Bazaar at the Mill.
+Allow plenty of time to browse the fascinating wall-to-wall vintage and collectables at the Castlemaine Vintage Bazaar and Platform No. 5 based here in the main factory at the Mill.
+Then head to the Restorers Barn in Mostyn street and take a stroll to discover the little shops around each corner such as the Corner Store Merchants and Tribe.

 Heritage and History